ahmad-PH/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a B.Sc. student at [University of Tehran](https://ut.ac.ir/en)
+I am a B.Sc. student at [University of Tehran](https://ut.ac.ir/en) majoring in computer engineering with a focus of software.

 (Currently Writing my Bio!
 So it's not complete yet :))